Acupuncture effective on many points

 Acupuncture research

-We expect that in the coming years, more research will be conducted on these other TCM disciplines such as: Tuina (Chinese massage techniques), Qigong and Taichi (Chinese movement and meditation practices), Cupping, Moxibustion (moxa therapy), Chinese herbs (phytotherapy), diet, and Shiatsu.
+We expect that in the coming years, there will be more research on these other TCM disciplines, including Tuina (Chinese massage techniques), Qigong and Tai Chi (Chinese movement and meditation forms), Cupping, Moxa therapy, Chinese herbs (phytotherapy), nutrition, and Shiatsu.

-Keep an eye on this page for new research!
+Keep an eye on this page for new research updates!